Methods for Image Data Analysis

 Trustworthy AI-based decision support in cancer diagnostics

 To reach successful implementation of AI-based decision support in healthcare it is important to have trust in the system outputs.
 One reason for lack of trust is the lack of interpretability of the complex non-linear decision making process.
 A way to build trust is thus to improve humans’ understanding of the process, which drives research within the field of Explainable AI.
 For a successful implementation of AI in healthcare and life sciences, it is imperative to acknowledge the need for cooperation of human experts and AI-based decision making systems: Deep learning methods, and AI systems, should not replace, but rather augment clinicians and researchers.
 This project aims to facilitate understandable, reliable and trustworthy utilization of AI in healthcare, empowering the human medical professionals to interpret and interact with the AI-based decision support system.
+Watch here an overview of how deep learning can aid screening programs for early oral cancer detection, presented at IT20, the 20th anniversary celebrations of Uppsala University's IT Department [Video].

 - J. Lu, N. Sladoje, C. Runow Stark, E. Darai Ramqvist, J-M. Hirsch, J. Lindblad.
 A Deep Learning based Pipeline for Efficient Oral Cancer Screening on Whole Slide Images.
 In Proc. of the Intern.
 Conf. of Image Analysis and Recognition, ICIAR 2020, Lecture Notes in Computer Science - LNCS 12132, pp 249-261, Springer 2020.
 [Online]